 - It is used as an organic solvent

 - Naturally occurring fats and oils are fatty acid esters of glycerol.

-- Nitrate esters, such as nitroglycerin, are known for their explosive properties.
+- Nitrate esters, such as nitroglycerin, are used as explosive materials.

-- Esters are used to make surfactants E.g. soap, detergents.
+- It is used to make surfactants E.g. soap, and detergents.

 Also, Read: Transesterification

 In synthetic flavours, perfumes, and cosmetics, these and other toxic esters with distinctive odours are used.
 Some volatile esters are used as solvents for coatings, paints and varnishes; significant amounts of ethyl acetate and butyl acetate are manufactured commercially for this purpose.